mnemyx/8170-5/README.md

 KEY COMMANDS
 ==================================================================
-	d or D		start simulation
+	d or D		start simulation/step simulation
-	s or S		switches simulation from step to continous w or W		switches simulation from wireframe to shaded p or P		switches from ortho to perspective views (default: perspective) r or R      	resets the simulation, so if you change parameters - this will re-read them
+	s or S		switches simulation from step to continous (default: continuous) w or W		switches simulation from wireframe to shaded p or P		switches from ortho to perspective views (default: perspective) r or R      	resets the simulation, so if you change parameters - this will re-read them